aaronmancha/RedditBacon/README.md

 $L\propto \log N$

 Testing to see if a small-world network could be constructed using the personal familiarity of all people would certainly be an impossible task.
 However, social media may offer a parallel which is much more quantifiable.
 Reddit is a site where users post content and have discussions accross many sectionalized communities called 'subreddits.'
 These communities span a wide bredth of topics and interests and attract users from all walks of life.
+This project aims to quantify the connectivity of these communities.

 ## Methodology
 In this project subreddits are modeled as nodes and users serve the role of edges.
 Using the